 There are three styles of shutters: traditional shutters, plantation shutters and panel shutters.

-Traditional shutters have louvers that are 1 ¼ to 1 ¾ inches wide.
-The louvers are usually wedge shaped.
+Traditional shutters have louvers that are 1 ¼ to 1 ¾ inch wide.
+The louvers are usually wedge-shaped.
 This style of shutter is not as popular, due to the smaller louvers that let in less light.

 Plantation shutters are more popular.
 Their louvers are usually 2 ¼ to 4 ½ inches wide and are elliptical shaped.
 Unlike the traditional shutters, plantation shutters give more control over the amount of light that is allowed into the room.

 Panel shutters do not have louvers like the other two styles.
-Instead, they may have cutouts that let some light in to the room.
-To allow in the full amount of light, they must opened.
+Instead, they may have cutouts that let some light into the room.
+To allow in the full amount of light, they just opened.
 Therefore, they do not allow for much control over the amount of light.
 There are some versions that are a hybrid design with louvers on the top or bottom half of the panel.